 Home Office: Since more people are going home-based for their jobs, having a home office will attract potential buyers.
 You can convert an old room into a home office as this can add value, too.
 Make sure that there’s enough space in it and that you have installed outlets if there were not any in there previously.

 Bathroom: Making your bathroom appear brand-new can add value.
 Even if it’s not a full remodel, changing outdated wallpaper, old lighting, toilet bowl, and stained sink will make a significant difference.

 Bedroom: As for the bedrooms, you can add more multi-purpose storage.
 You can add pullout storage under the bed or wall cabinets for keeping the surroundings clutter-free.

 A house that has high curb appeal tends to sell faster and with a higher value.
 Although it’s not necessary to focus exclusively on your curb appeal, it’s still best to beautify the external parts of your home.
 Here’s what you should do to improve your curb appeal:

-- Update Your Mailbox: Don’t forget to fix and update your mailbox.
+Update Your Mailbox: Don’t forget to fix and update your mailbox.
 You don’t have to buy a new one—a fresh coat of paint will do the trick.
-But if you want to make it stand out, you can add address plaques, architectural house numbers, or high-styled aluminum mailboxes.
+But if you want to make it stand out, you can add address plaques, architectural house numbers, or high-styled aluminium mailboxes.